-Your journey to the Everest region begins with the exciting flight to Lukla.
+Your journey to the Everest region begins with an exciting flight to Lukla.
 The landing at the runway, that is simply a slender strip high within the mountains, will surely give you the chills.
 After landing, follow your experienced mountain guide and trek to Phakding, a Sherpa village situated in the Dudh Koshi river valley of the Everest region.
 Your next stop is Namche and to reach the village you cross and re-cross the pristine Dudh Koshi river.
 Trekking past mani stones, vibrant strips of prayer flags and chortens, you reach the bowl-shaped Namche Bazaar, an important trading post for Sherpas living in the higher reaches of the Everest region.
-Namche is home to several quality restaurants, lodges, shops, web cafes and bakeries.
-Other villages on the path embrace Tengboche, Dingboche and Lobuche.
+Namche is home to several quality restaurants, lodges, shops, web cafes, and bakeries.
+Other villages on the path embrace Tengboche, Dingboche, and Lobuche.

 Sightseeing in Kathmandu

 Explore Khumbu region and relish on native Sherpa culture